Defending SLAPP Suits: Widening Circuit Split, Anti-SLAPP Motions, Cease and Desist Letters, Amended State Laws

 Recording of a 90-minute CLE video webinar with Q&A

-The CLE webinar will address how to identify strategic lawsuits against public participation (SLAPP) and best practices for defeating them.
+The CLE course will address how to identify strategic lawsuits against public participation (SLAPP) and best practices for defeating them.
 The discussion will address anti-SLAPP motions, cease and desist letters, the logistics of asserting the claim, and the widening circuit split over whether anti-SLAPP motions can be filed in federal courts.
 The panel will discuss the many different types of claims that SLAPP suits may contain, the possible misuse of anti-SLAPP statutes, updated laws, and tactics being asserted against anti-SLAPP laws.

 - Genesis of SLAPP suits